 It can be easy to think that just because an officer said you failed the field sobriety tests and your breath score was over the limit that there is no way to fight the case against you.
 However, an experienced DWI attorney can almost always find problems with the State's evidence.
 Did the officer perform the field sobriety tests correctly?
 (They frequently do not!)
 Did the officer even have a reason to pull you over in the first place?
 Is there a medical or other reason to explain your performance?
 Was the breath test machine working properly?
 Is there a problem with the search warrant?
 These are just a few of the many things that I look at in every DWI case.

 Every case is different.
 No attorney can promise you a particular outcome.
 But I begin every DWI case by critically evaluating the State's evidence and conducting my own investigation to look for ways to get the case dismissed.
 I cannot promise a certain outcome, but I can promise to work hard for you, to give you an honest evaluation of your situation, and explore every option to either have your case dismissed or to win at trial.

-If you would like to discuss your case with an attorney, call my office for a free consultation, or you can fill out THIS FORM, and I will review the information and call you to discuss your case.
+If you would like to discuss your case with an attorney, call my office for a free consultation and I will review the information and call you to discuss your case.